-With technology at our fingertips, it is imperative that designers make websites which are mobile friendly and easy to load, view and navigate.
-Therefore, for business owners creating and managing a website which caters to it's new and old customers is always the first and the most critical step towards building an online presence.
+With technology at our fingertips, it is imperative that designers make websites which are mobile-friendly and easy to load, view and navigate.
+Therefore, for business owners creating and managing a website which caters to its new and old customers is always the first and the most critical step towards building an online presence.

 Today consumers access websites from a variety of devices.
-From monitors, laptops, tablets, smartphones and smartwatches, the range of screen sizes widely differ.
+From monitors, laptops, tablets, smartphones and smartwatches, the range of screen sizes widely differs.
 Therefore, building a website which will work effortlessly on any given screen size is a challenge.
 Designers today can bridge this gap with the help of two types of website designs i.e. responsive design or adaptive design.

 Responsive Web Design responds to the changes in the browser by aligning and arranging the various elements according to the given screen size.
-The term responsive design was first coined by designer Ethan Marcott in his book with the same name.
-Responsive Design changes with the change in the browser width by adjusting the placement of it's design elements in the available browser space.
+The term responsive design was first coined by designer Ethan Marcott in his book of the same name.
+Responsive Design changes with the change in the browser width by adjusting the placement of its design elements in the available browser space.

-However, if a web designer purely looks at Responsive Design from a smart phone viewing perspective, he is potentially missing out on a broader user experience.
+However, if a web designer purely looks at Responsive Design from a smartphone viewing perspective, he is potentially missing out on a broader user experience.
 On the contrary, numerous designers choose mobile phone viewing as the basis of the foundation of an effective website design and then work towards expanding to additional sizes.

 The concept of Adaptive Design is relatively new as it was conceptualized in 2011 by web designer Aaron Gustafson in his book.
 While Responsive Design relies on changing the design pattern to fit the real estate available to it, Adaptive Design has multiple fixed layout sizes.
 When the site detects the available space, it selects the layout most appropriate for the screen.

 When you open a browser on the desktop, the site chooses the best layout for that desktop screen.
 Resizing the browser has no impact on the design.
-Each version of the design is assigned to specific browser widths, called ‘anchor points’.
+Each version of the design is assigned to specific browser widths, called ‘anchor points.
 Anchor points tell the browser exactly when to jump to the next layout.
 In adaptive design, it’s normal to develop six designs for the six most common screen widths which are 320, 480, 760, 960, 1200, and 1600 pixels.
-Apple, Amazon, USA Today and About.com have developed Adaptive designs to their websites.
+Apple, Amazon, USA Today and About.com have developed Adaptive designs for their websites.
 If you open these sites on multiple devices you will notice the layout being different for different screen spaces.

 Adaptive and responsive websites are similar, as they both adjust the user interface (UI) of a website depending on the width of the browser window.
 However, the way in which they do this is what makes the two techniques different.
 When it comes to deciding which of the above designs to implement for your product and services it is imperative for you to take a call basis the needs of your target customers.
 On the surface, it appears that adaptive requires more work as you have to design layouts for a minimum of six widths.
-However, responsive can also be more complex as improper use of media queries (or not using them at all) can make for display and performance issues.
+However, responsiveness can also be more complex as improper use of media queries (or not using them at all) can make for display and performance issues.
 Your choice of design will also depend largely on whether you have an existing business website or building a website from scratch.

-Responsive design has become the go-to design technique and it’s thought that around 1/8 websites now use responsive (while there’s little to no data on how many use adaptive).
+Responsive design has become the go-to design technique and it’s thought that around 1/8 of websites now use responsive (while there’s little to no data on how many use adaptive).
 Adoption rates for responsive are growing in a steadfast manner and have almost reached the same level as standalone mobile sites.
 However, if a client or company has the budget, then adaptive might be a better choice.

 A responsive website is mostly recommended to ensure the best user experience regardless of the device you are using to access it.
 With the rapid advancement of technology, we really cannot predict when a new screen size will come up.
 Adapting the responsive web design seals you from creating a further design to cater to the new screen size.
 Also, with this design, you can ensure that your business website is looking good at every pixel level and responding appropriately irrespective of the browser size it is being viewed on.
-Responsive design includes features such as reading and effortless navigation and the least of browser scrolling, panning and resizing.
+The responsive design includes features such as reading and effortless navigation and the least of browser scrolling, panning and resizing.

-Another reason why we recommend a responsive web site is because websites are not only made to appeal to the aesthetics but also optimized so that they work correctly and your business is found when someone is searching for a product or service you are selling.
+Another reason why we recommend a responsive website is because websites are not only made to appeal to aesthetics but also optimized so that they work correctly and your business is found when someone is searching for a product or service you are selling.
 Search Engine Optimization is extremely important and the purpose of a website is that it acts as a tool to help your business grow online.